Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Motivation

-While TP offers increased GPU memory for supporting a larger KV cache, it is not a free lunch: the overall throughput decreases accordingly.
-We conduct a representative experiment (serving Qwen2.5-32B with 4 H20 GPUs) to show the pros and cons introduced by TP.
+While parallelism offers increased GPU memory for supporting long context, it is not a free lunch: the overall inference throughput decreases accordingly.

+Taking TP for example, we conduct an experiment (serving Qwen2.5-32B with 4 H20 GPUs) to show the pros and cons introduced by TP.
 The model size of Qwen2.5-32B (BF16 datatype) is 62.34 GB, runtime activations take 14.3 GB, and the GPU memory size of H20 is 96 GB.
 Therefore, with 4 H20 GPUs, actually we have three typical deployment choices: $4\times (TP1)$, $2\times (TP2)$ and $TP4$.
 When deploying with $4\times (TP1)$, 64.9\% GPU memory is used to maintain model weights.
 On the other hand, with $TP4$, only 16.2\% is used to maintain model weights on each GPU.
-As shown in Table~\ref{tab:TP_performance}, $TP1$ can only support a maximum input sequence length of 3.75K, while $TP4$ can serve 32$\times$ larger.
-On the other hand, serving the same workloads (sequence length of 1K tokens), the performance varies according to different parallelism configurations. $4\times (TP1)$ can deliver 233\% throughput compared to $TP4$, while keeping the target Service Level Objective (\eg TTFT < 10s and TPOT < 100ms).
+As shown in Table~\ref{tab:TP_performance}, $TP1$ can only support a maximum context length of 3.75K, while $TP4$ can serve 32$\times$ larger.
+On the other hand, serving the same workloads (context length of 1K tokens), the performance varies according to different parallelism configurations. $4\times (TP1)$ can deliver 233\% throughput compared to $TP4$, while keeping the target Service Level Objective (SLO), \eg Time to first token (TTFT) < 10s and Time per output token (TPOT) < 100ms.
+The reason is that high degree of TP requires extra TP communication.